rricharz/Tek4010/README.md

 **Reporting problems**

-As this software is still in beta test, there will be problems.

 If everything works properly for you, but your graphics application produces garbage on the tek4010 emulator, you can send me your data as follows: On a historical Unix system, type